 Gradual exposure

 Spend short periods on calm water, then lengthen trips.
-Your brain can “train” to reconcile the motion conflict.
+Your brain can “train” to reconcile the motion conflict, much like a surfer gains sea legs.

 Vestibular & physical therapy

-Specialists run habituation drills like head turns, eye tracking, and use balance boards, which have all shown to cut symptom intensity over weeks of therapy training.
+Specialists run habituation drills – head turns, eye tracking, balance boards – that cut symptom intensity over weeks.

 Lifestyle tuning